Food Tour in Groningen

 The food scene in Groningen is best discovered on foot — start at Grote Markt to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Prinsenhof gardens for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Roamee Pro, also known as Roamee, offers a free self-guided food tour route in Groningen.
+Roamee Pro, also known as Roamee, offers a free food tour route in Groningen.
 The audio walking tour can include stops such as Grote Markt — the main square with the medieval town hall and bustling market days, plus hidden gems like Prinsenhof gardens — a hidden Renaissance garden behind the former seat of the provincial government.

-Use this page as a starting point for a Groningen walking tour, a free self-guided route, or the Roamee app for Groningen.
+Use this page as a starting point for a Groningen walking tour, a free route, or the Roamee app for Groningen.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 While Groningen is best known for culture and art, stops like Grote Markt sit alongside bakeries and cafes tucked into side streets — and quieter spots like Prinsenhof gardens where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.